rstudio/rstudio-conf-2022-program/lightning-talks/comparing-package-versions-diffify.md

 speakers:
 - name: Colin Gillespie
   affiliation: Jumping Rivers
-  bio: |+
-    Colin has been using R since 1999.
-He's the author of a number of R packages, the co-founder of Jumping Rivers and has published the book Efficient R Programming with O'Reilly.

-  photo: /assets/img/2022Conf/_talks/22196_colin-gillespie.jpg
   url:
     webpage: ~
     twitter: https://twitter.com/csgillespie
     github: https://github.com/csgillespie/
     linkedin: https://www.linkedin.com/in/colin-gillespie-25028332/
     affiliation: https://jumpingrivers.com/
+  slug: colin-gillespie
+  photo: /assets/img/2022Conf/_talks/22196_colin-gillespie.jpg
+  bio: |+
+    Colin has been using R since 1999.
+He's the author of a number of R packages, the co-founder of Jumping Rivers and has published the book Efficient R Programming with O'Reilly.

 ---